 I had never flown with KLM and I was excited to try out their newest business class product on board their Boeing 787-9 Dreamliner.
 So what were the seats like?
 How was the food?
 And what about the service?
 Read on for my thoughts.

-How I Booked KLM’s Business Class
+How I Booked KLM Business Class

 But fair warning: Finding the award space wasn’t easy.
 And while using just 75,000 SkyMiles for this flight was a steal, that’s typical.
 Whether you want to fly business class on KLM or Air France, getting these seats on these SkyTeam partner airlines using your SkyMiles can be close to impossible.
+That being said, you should be able to find economy seats for only 30,000 SkyMiles roundtrip.

 As mentioned, the flight from Minneapolis (MSP) to Amsterdam (AMS) was on KLM’s high-tech Boeing 787-9 Dreamliner.
 What was bizarre is that the award space didn’t show up when searching for flights from MSP to AMS.
 We could only find seats when searching from Minneapolis to Vienna – which of course had a stop in Amsterdam, KLM’s hub.